ireeus/MyRepo/README.md

     myrepo.zip <--is correct.

-7. All addons uploaded to the repo needs to have the name of the zip file as an id in the addon.xml file
+7. All addons uploaded to MyRepo must have a name of the zip file  exactly the same as an id in the addon.xml file

     <addon id="myrepo"